 8. Water Filtration

 You can’t use activated charcoal capsules for this one, but it’s still worth mentioning.
-Although I don’t love that they’re plastic, I keep a couple of portable water bottles like these on hand because they have built in activated charcoal filters.
-They’re my “go to” when we travel and don’t have access to the lovely spring water we have at home.
+Although I don’t love that they’re plastic, I keep a couple of portable water bottles like these on hand because they have built-in activated charcoal filters.
+They’re my “go to” when we travel and don’t have access to the clean filtered water we have at home.

 Does activated charcoal prevent hangovers?

 Human studies have shown that taking activated charcoal with alcohol does not reduce alcohol absorption.
-(Minocha et al., Hulten et al.) However, I’ve found that taking it after sipping a glass of wine at a social gathering prevents me from feeling icky the next morning.
-My guess is that it helps by soaking up certain additives I’m sensitive to – there are currently 200 different approved additives in the United States. (source)
+(6) However, I’ve found that taking it after sipping a glass of wine at a social gathering prevents me from feeling icky the next morning.
+My guess is that it helps by soaking up certain additives I’m sensitive to – there are currently 200 different approved additives in the United States.
+(7)

 Interestingly, I’ve found that when I drink Dry Farm Wines, which are grown with organic practices and don’t contain added sulfites or other ingredients that are commonly used (like sawdust and food coloring), I don’t have the issues I do with most wines.

-Because activated charcoal binds with a lot of substances, including many medications and vitamins, it’s best not take it within two hours of any supplements or medicines. (source)
+Because activated charcoal binds with a lot of substances, including vitamins and prescription or over-the-counter medications, it should not be taken within two hours of any supplements or medicines.
+(8)

 Want more research-backed natural remedies?